Are you seeking tips on running a faster race? If so, welcome to rundreamachieve. I am excited you have made it here.

 This is probably the most important thing I can discuss on this subject.
 Fill your head with right words, the right thoughts, the right mental pictures.
 Think I am not visualizing 2.14.59 on the clock?
 You better believe it.

-14. Your not as good as your last race!
+14. You’re not as good as your last race!
 You are as good as your best day, even if it has not occurred.
 I heard that recently and makes so much sense.
 The Kenyans think in this manner.
 It our society here in the United States that chooses to believe we are only as good as our last race?
-Who makes this sh** up?

 I have spent a lot of time with the Kenyans.
 They are the most positive people you can know.
 I remember flying back from a race in 2010 with a Kenyan who happened to have a personal best of 2.12.
 He ran a 2.51 that day.